HOW TO MANAGE TECHNICAL DEBT?

 - Developer happiness: let’s be frank, if your developers are increasingly annoyed while working on a project, this could mean that there’s higher-tech debt in the system.

 - The number of bugs: after each iteration, we measure how many serious bugs are left unfixed.
-It allows us to plan bugs fixing activities for the next iteration.
+It allows us to plan bug-fixing activities for the next iteration.
 We also track the amount of opened bugs vs. the number of closed bugs.
-It allows us to be clear of whether our team is moving in the right direction regarding code quality.
+It allows us to be clear about whether our team is moving in the right direction regarding code quality.

-If you don't know how much time you should dedicate to evaluating existing technical debt per iteration, we suggest using the Pareto Principle.
+If you don’t know how much time you should dedicate to evaluating existing IT debt per iteration, we suggest using the Pareto Principle.
 Assign 20% of your engineering activities to technical debt and 80% to daily tasks.
-In this way, the majority of the time, your team will devote to the main functions and manage the technical debt effectively.
+In this way, your team will devote the majority of the time to the main functions, while also managing technical debt effectively.

 Writing and conducting unit tests more frequently is a way to eliminate regression bugs and recover from technical debt.
 With unit tests, your development team will improve the code quality, identify bugs more efficiently, and automate the testing process.

-Research by Gartner says that companies that have a strategy for technical debt will ship 50% faster.
+Research by Gartner says that companies that have a strategy for how to handle technical debt will ship 50% faster.

+Is tech debt that bad?
 Yes and no. We are used to considering software technical debt as something scary and unacceptable.
 In a perfect world, it is.
 But the reality is that tech debt is part of every digital project.
-Technical debt is like credit cards: sometimes, they are helpful and come in handy.
+The only difference is some know how to manage technical debt effectively, while others don’t.
+Tech debt is like credit cards: sometimes, they are helpful and come in handy.
 They allow you to get something faster than you could without them.

 “If you’re not embarrassed by the first version of your product, you’ve launched too late.”
 Reid Hoffman